NYPL/ami-preservation/docs/pages/ami-specifications.md

 #### CUE sheet files
 In congress with capturing a Broadcast Wave file prior to transcoding to .flac, a CUE file must be generated.
 The CUE file must:
 * Follow the same naming convention as the WAV file, but instead with a ".cue" extension.
 Example: "myh_123456_v01f01_pm.cue"
-* Be referenced in the JSON file under the technical.cueFile field, by its complete filename
 * Be nested within the Preservation Masters directory, accompanying the Preservation Master WAV file (the Edit master must not have a .cue file):

   * PrimaryID